 UT Tyler’s teacher education program has been accredited by the Teacher Education Accreditation Council through 2016.
 This is the first national accreditation for the program, which is regionally accredited through the Commission on Colleges of the Southern Association of Colleges and Schools.
 “TEAC accreditation further validates the quality of UT Tyler’s teacher education program, its comprehensive curriculum and the committed faculty,” said Dr. Kathy Morrison, UT Tyler School of Education director.
 “The accreditation notification was the culmination of much hard work and assures the public that the School of Education prepares competent, caring and qualified professional educators.”
 UT Tyler offers undergraduate teacher certification in four areas: early childhood through sixth grade, fourth through eighth grade, secondary and all-level.
-With a 99 percent pass rate on certification exams, UT Tyler education majors consistently out-perform students from other universities.
-For information, visit www2.uttyler.edu/education or contact Dr. Morrison (903.566.7016, email@example.com) or education adviser Gayle Ferrell (903.566.7022, firstname.lastname@example.org
+With a 99 percent pass rate on certification exams, UT Tyler education majors consistently outperform students from other universities.
+For information, visit www.uttyler.edu/education or contact Dr. Morrison (903.566.7016, email@example.com) or education adviser Gayle Ferrell (903.566.7022, firstname.lastname@example.org

 Fulbright Award Sends Nursing Student to Indonesia

-UT Tyler doctoral nursing student Joan Edwards is Indonesia as a Fullbright Scholar this year, participating in efforts to strengthen nurse education.
-She is working with faculty at five colleges of nursing on the island of Java to raise baccalaureate nursing education standards in accordance with the 2009 World Health Organization Global Standards for Initial Education of Professional Nurses and Midwives.
+UT Tyler doctoral nursing student Joan Edwards is in Indonesia as a Fulbright Scholar this year, participating in efforts to strengthen nurse education.
+She is working with faculty at five colleges of nursing on the island of Java to raise baccalaureate nursing education standards in accordance with World Health Organization Global Standards for Initial Education of Professional Nurses and Midwives.
 The project stems from 2010 meetings Edwards and her academic adviser, Dr. Beth Mastel-Smith, had with Indonesian faculty and a representative from the Indonesian Ministry of Health, supported in part by UT Tyler.
 “The doctoral program at UT Tyler and the knowledge I am acquiring has made a tremendous impact on what I’ll be able to accomplish with the Fulbright Award,” said Edwards, a resident of Kingwood.
 The Fulbright Award is sponsored by the U.S. State Department and designed to foster international research and collaboration.

 Student-Researchers Awarded for Presentations